xibrah/Asteroid-Game/README.md

-This is a great start for your Asteroid Frontier RPG game!
-Let me explain what we've built so far:
+This is a great start for an Asteroid Frontier RPG game!

 ## Game Structure